Southwest Scoliosis Institute Revision Surgery

 - Flatback syndrome

-- Pseudoarthrosis, or a failure of the spine to fuse properly
+- Failure of the spine to fuse properly

 - Formation of scar tissue at the surgery site